-5.7.1 LATE DROP
+5.8.
+LATE DROP

-Students can late drop up to one class per semester, under the following conditions:

-- The late drop occurs at or prior to the Friday of the 9th regular week of classes (or Friday of the 4th week of classes for summer). - The student has not late dropped the same class in the past. - The late drop is accompanied by a completed Individual

-Curriculum Planning Form giving a realistic plan for graduation in their major, taking into consideration pre-requisite structures of classes, and signed by either the student's advisor or a member of the Office of the Academic Registry.

-- If the late drop has financial implications (that is, one or more extra semesters or extra tuition in a planned semester). the student's sponsor (parent, sponsor, or Ashesi financial aid director or designate if the student is on financial aid) must also sign the form.
+- Students can late drop up to one class per semester, under the following conditions: - The late drop occurs at or prior to the Friday of the 9th regular week of classes (or Friday of the 4th week of classes for summer). - The student has not late dropped the same class in the past. - The late drop is accompanied by a completed Individual Curriculum Planning Form giving a realistic plan for graduation in their major, taking into consideration requisite structures of classes, and approved by all required signatories and submitted to the Academic Registry. - If the late drop has financial implications (that is, one or more extra semesters or extra tuition in a planned semester), the student's sponsor (parent, sponsor, or Ashesi financial aid director or designate if the student is on financial aid) must also sign the form.
 In the case that the parent or sponsor is not easily available for signature, an email from the sponsor, stating that they understand and accept any financial implications of the late drop, is sufficient.
-Note that the financial implications may include additional semesters due to course load and pre-requisite requirements. - The late drop is accompanied by a signature from the instructor or Head of Department of the course being late dropped.
+Note that the financial implications may include additional semesters due to course load and pre-requisite requirements.

+The late drop is accompanied by a signature from the instructor or Head of Department of the course being late dropped.